ElinVoss/omnimeta-saga-universe/archives/4th.md

 - Every choice Jhace made was genuine AND within architected conditions
 - Victory and failure are the same event
 - The Counter-Spark learned restraint (chose not to override Jhace's final choice) but result was annihilation anyway
-- Title "The Line That Holds" is ironic—there is no line; Jhace broke the only thing holding reality together (the gods' vibrational war)
+- Title "Grip That Holds" is ironic—there is no line; Jhace broke the only thing holding reality together (the gods' vibrational war)

 ***